redbear/Duo/docs/getting_started.md

 * Start the Command Prompt (Windows) or Terminal (OSX)

-* If you are not in the DFU Mode, press and hold the 'SETUP' button on the Duo and then press reset button, when the RGB LED shows yellow and flashing, release the 'SETUP' button, the Duo will enter the DFU Mode.
+* If you are not in the DFU Mode, press and hold the 'SETUP' button on the Duo and then press the 'RESET' button, when the RGB LED shows yellow and flashing, release the 'SETUP' button, the Duo will enter the DFU Mode.

 	![image](images/Duo-Yellow.gif)